release-engineering/pom-manipulation-ext/guide/project-version-manip.md

 ### Version override

 The version can be forcibly overridden by using the property `versionOverride` (*Deprecated property `version.override` for versions **3.8.1 and prior***)

     mvn install -DversionOverride=6.1.0.Final

 If the current version of the project is "6.2.0", the new version set during the build will be "6.1.0.Final".

-A combination of properties may be used e.g.
+Note that the `versionOverride` property is meant to be used to override the version only, not the suffix.
+If the version already contains a suffix, the result may not be as expected due to automatic version increment.
+For example, suppose you wish to force the version to "6.1.0.Final-rebuild-1".
+Running

+    mvn install -DversionOverride=6.1.0.Final-rebuild-1

+would result in the final version being "6.1.0.Final-rebuild-2", not "6.1.0.Final-rebuild-1" as intended.

+If you wish to override both the version and the suffix, you need to combine the `versionOverride` and `versionSuffix` properties.
+For example, running

     mvn install -DversionOverride=6.1.0.Final -DversionSuffix=rebuild-1

-Using the above example, this would result in the version being "6.1.0.Final-rebuild-1".
+would result in the final version being "6.1.0.Final-rebuild-1" as intended.

 ### Snapshot Detection